lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   * then it MAY send a SCHC ACK REQ with the W field corresponding to the last window

-See {{Fig-ACKonerrorSnd}} for an example of a Finite State Machine implementing the sender behaviour.
+See {{Fig-ACKonerrorSnd}} for one among several possible examples of a Finite State Machine implementing a sender behaviour obeying this specification.

 #### Receiver behaviour {#ACK-on-Error-receiver}